cheungamanda/STAT545-hw-cheung-amanda/hw02/hw02_gapminder.md

 ### Life expectancy as a quantitative variable

-**What are possible values (or range, whichever is appropriate) of each variable?**
+### What are possible values (or range, whichever is appropriate) of each variable?

-Looking at the summary, head and tail values, and range of the life expectancy variable.
+Look at the summary, head and tail values, and range of the life expectancy variable.

 ``` r
 summary(gapminder$lifeExp)